awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-examples.md

 **Encrypting with three master keys**

-This example command uses three master keys to encrypt the `Finance.log` file, one in each of three AWS Regions\.
+This example command uses three wrapping keys to encrypt the `Finance.log` file, one in each of three AWS Regions\.

 It writes the encrypted message to the `Archive` directory\.
 The command uses the `--suffix` parameter with no value to suppress the suffix, so the input and output files names will be the same\.

-The command uses the `--master-keys` parameter with three **key** attributes\.
-You can also use multiple `--master-keys` parameters in the same command\.
+The command uses the `--wrapping-keys` parameter with three **key** attributes\.
+You can also use multiple `--wrapping-keys` parameters in the same command\.

-To encrypt the log file, the AWS Encryption CLI asks the first master key in the list, `$cmk1`, to generate the data key that it uses to encrypt the data\.
-Then, it uses each of the other master keys to encrypt the plaintext copy of the data key\.
+To encrypt the log file, the AWS Encryption CLI asks the first wrapping key in the list, `$cmk1`, to generate the data key that it uses to encrypt the data\.
+Then, it uses each of the other wrapping keys to encrypt a plaintext copy of the same data key\.
 The encrypted message in the output file includes all three of the encrypted data keys\.

 ------
 #### [ Bash ]